Zeni0s74/cse15l-lab-reports/Lab2.md

 ![Image](LB3pix2.jpg)

-And Just for a little proof, we see the laptop who provided the *public* key gain access to teh `ieng6` server with no issue since the *public* and *private* keys match!
+And Just for a little proof, we see the laptop who provided the *public* key gain access to the `ieng6` server with no issue since the *public* and *private* keys match!

 As for a reflection on the last two weeks of labs, I found the ease of use of creating servers and sites to be very interesting!
 The local server acts as the first and easiest step to a website, while sshing into a communal server and uploading it there acts as the next step up since everyone under the same network can access it, and then the final step I would assume is makeing a private server that can handle outside visitors and traffic!
 Thats the next step in website creation that I'm very interested in, like how would I make a local host safely accessible?
 What if i wanted a custom domain?